noprompt/meander/README.md

 ### Subsequences

-When matching subsequences it is often useful to express the notions of _zero or more_ or _n or more_ things.
+When matching subsequences it is often useful to express the notions of _zero or more_ and _n or more_ things.
 The postfix operators `...` or `..n` respectively provide this utility.

 #### Zero or more